Study on the accidental background of the JSNS$^2$ experiment: Event selection

-The single rates of the IBD prompt and the delayed candidates are (2.20$\pm$0.08) $\times 10^{-4}$ / spill and (1.80$\pm$0.01) $\times 10^{-2}$ / spill, respectively.
-Figure~\ref{fig:result_ibd} (d) shows that the spatial correlation rejection between beam neutrons and delayed candidates ($\Delta \mathrm{VTX}_{\mathrm{OB-d}}$) works well.
+The number of selected events of the IBD prompt and the delayed candidates are 542 and 44336, respectively, thus the single rates for those are (2.20$\pm$0.09) $\times 10^{-4}$ / spill (prompt) and (1.80$\pm$0.01) $\times 10^{-2}$ / spill (delayed), respectively.
+Note that the uncertainties mentioned in this paper contain both the statistical and systematic uncertainties.
+For the systematic uncertainties, the energy scale, the FADC timing and the reproducibility are considered.
+Figure~\ref{fig:result_ibd} (d) shows that the rejection using spatial correlation between beam neutrons and delayed candidates ($\Delta \mathrm{VTX}_{\mathrm{OB-d}}$) works well.